-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Malvern Hills AONB Management Plan 2014-2019 Corporate 2015 The Management Plan is the prime document which sets out the vision and objectives for the Malvern Hills AONB area and the priorities for its management.
-Identifies the issues and challenges facing the special features of the area and contains 21 guiding principles and 14 strategic objectives and 76 policies which will help address them.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water Holmer and Shelwick Parish Neighbourhood Plan Area is not within or adjacent to the Malvern Hills AONB.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Malvern Hills AONB Management Plan 2019-2024 Corporate 2019 The Management Plan is the prime document which sets out the vision and objectives for the Malvern Hills AONB area and the priorities for its management.
+Identifies the issues and challenges facing the special features of the area and contains guiding principles and 14 strategic objectives and 68 policies which will help address them.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Edwyn Ralph Neighbourhood Plan Area is not within or adjacent to the Malvern Hills AONB.
 Wye Valley AONB management Plan 2015-2020 Corporate 2015 The Management Plan is the prime document which sets out the vision for the Wye Valley AONB area and the priorities for its management.
 Sets out a range of objectives which seek to reconcile the competing interests of the environment, the ecology and the social and economic wellbeing of the AONB.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water Holmer and Shelwick Parish Neighbourhood Plan Area is not within the Wye Valley AONB.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Edwyn Ralph Neighbourhood Plan Area is not within the Wye Valley AONB.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Economic Development Strategy 2011- 2016 Corporate 2011 Aims to increase the economic wealth of Herefordshire by setting out proposals and to support business growth up to 2016.
 The document outlines the path and direction to foster economic vitality within Herefordshire.
-Key objectives therefore include: Sustaining business survival and growth Increasing wage levels, range and quality of jobs Having a skilled population to meet future work needs Developing the county's built infrastructure so enterprise can flourish.
-Cultural heritage and the landscape Material assets Population and human health None of merit
+Key objectives therefore include: • Sustaining business survival and growth • Increasing wage levels, range and quality of jobs • Having a skilled population to meet future work needs • Developing the county's built infrastructure so enterprise can flourish.
+Cultural heritage and the landscape Material assets Population and human health None of merit.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Employment Land Study Evidence 2012 Includes employment land assessments for the plan period 2011-2031.
 The study includes Quantitative and Qualitative assessments of employment land, assessment of market demand and need, as well as providing forecasts and recommendations for future employment need over the plan period.
 This study covers existing employment sites in Hereford, the five market towns and their rural hinterlands.
-There are no direct additional employment land allocations at present in Holmer and Shelwick, so the study does not identity sites which are worthy of continued protection from alternative uses.
+There are no employment land allocations within Edwyn Ralph at present and so the study does not identity sites which are worthy of continued protection from alternative uses.
 Nor does it make any recommendations in respect of employment need within the neighbourhood area.
-Material assets Population and human health It would be worth noting that 5 hectares of land at Holmer East was identified as proposed employment provision in the Employment Land Study 2012, however in the revised preferred options it was removed.
+Material assets Population and human health None of merit; however the Edwyn Ralph NDP process may have to explore whether there is any employment need locally and if so whether there is any scope for providing employment land and premises.